Core Services Realignment

 Timing: Complete.

 Detail: Developed over the course of 2025, included in the Fall 2025 Technical Adjustment Ordinance (TAO) – a mid-year City budget change – this realignment went into effect Jan 2, 2026.
+Additional lateral moves or moves that switch funding sources of positions were included in the FY 2026-27 budget.
+In recent communications all-staff meetings, Laura has indicated the next phase will include service level agreements.

 Community engagement